patrickamsler/raspberrypi-home-server/doc/Mosquitto.md

 ## QoS

 MQTT uses a Quality of Service (QoS) level to define the guarantee of message delivery between the sender and the receiver.
 Mosquitto, being an MQTT broker, supports three QoS levels: QoS 0 (At most once), QoS 1 (At least once), and QoS 2 (Exactly once).

-- QoS 0: At most once delivery means that the message is delivered once or not at all.
-There is no acknowledgment or retransmission of the message.
-- QoS 1: At least once delivery means that the message is delivered at least once.
-- QoS 2: Exactly once delivery means that the message is delivered exactly once and only once, regardless of network or system failures.
-This level of QoS involves a handshake between the broker and receiver.

 Example with Qos 1:
 ```bash